noobieruby/gpacalculator/challenges/03_Ruby_Loops/README.md

 What do you want to search for?
 Something
-sorry the array does not contain your search value.
+Sorry the array does not contain your search value.

 ```